EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Projection of African stakes onto Hungarian politics
+Projection of African political concerns onto Hungarian domestic politics

 Discover how another country covers this same story.